 PharmD

-- Integrated courses based on ‘organ systems’ that are offered in block format so that you learn everything about medications, disease states, and science one system at a time.
+- Integrated courses based on ‘organ systems’ are offered in block format so you learn everything about medications, disease states, and science one system at a time.

 - Designated assessment and, when needed, re-assessment, to ensure all students have the chance to achieve competency with course content.